Follow us on Instagram for more fun ideas for kids!

 Once you and your child make this once, they’re going to want to do it over and over again!
 The fun part is deciding what color combinations to make!

-Yes, it can.
-But for this melted crayon art, the heat from the iron is the key to melting the bits of crayon pieces.
-The hairdryer will just blow all those tiny bits of crayon shavings!
+You can melt crayons in several different ways.
+Here we used an iron on low-medium heat.
+The heat from the iron is the key to melting the bits of crayon pieces.
+You can also use flat iron press (place the paper with the crayon shavings in between).
+Some people have used a hair dryer or hair blower to melt crayons.
+But for this particular crayon art, the hairdryer will just blow all those tiny bits of crayon shavings!
 Save yourself the time and use the iron as the video shows.
 So easy and take seconds to melt!

 Is this melted crayon activity messy?